dickhardt/email-verification-protocol/README.md

 - *issuance_endpoint* - the API endpoint the browser calls to obtain an SD-JWT
 - *jwks_uri* - the URL where the issuer provides its public keys to verify the SD-JWT
+- *signing_alg_values_supported* - OPTIONAL.
+JSON array containing a list of the JWS signing algorithms ("alg" values) supported by both the browser for request tokens and the issuer for issued tokens.
+The same algorithm MUST be used for both the `request_token` and `issued_token` within a single issuance flow.
+Algorithm identifiers MUST be from the IANA "JSON Web Signature and Encryption Algorithms" registry.
+If omitted, "EdDSA" is the default.
+"EdDSA" SHOULD be included in the supported algorithms list.
+The value "none" MUST NOT be used.

 Each of these properties MUST include the issuer domain as the root of their hostname.